 You can choose from 4 standard options or use custom URLs.
-But you should know that using the post name in the URL may count for organic ranking.
+But you should know that using the post name in the URL may count for organic ranking (boosting your SEO).

-Adjust Auto Save Interval – To avoid loss of your most recent work due to connectivity or any other reason, you may want to autosave more frequently.
-This code will help you adjust the frequency of your autosaves, just open up your wp-config.php file too add the following.
+Adjust Auto Save Interval: To avoid loss of your most recent work due to connectivity or any other reason, you may want to autosave more frequently.
+This code will help you adjust the frequency of your autosaves, just open up your wp-config.php file to add the following.

 define( 'AUTOSAVE_INTERVAL', 240 );